Metalkiler/Cane-Categorical-Attribute-traNsformation-Environment/README.md

 --> The Inverse Document Frequency (IDF) codifies the categorical levels into frequency values, where the closer to 0 means, the more frequent it is (<https://ieeexplore.ieee.org/document/8710472>).

---> Finally it also has implemented a simpler standard One-Hot-Encoding method.
+--> Implementation of a simpler One-Hot-Encoding method.

+--> Minmax and Standard scaler (based on sklearn functions) with column selection and multicore support

 It is possible to apply these transformations to specific columns only instead of the full dataset (follow the example).

 New Feature :

-[x] - New function called multicolumn (for PCP and IDF only).
-This function will aggregate 2 or more columns into a single one and apply the transformation to it.
-Afterwards it will map the transformation obtained into the disaggregated columns.
+[x] - Introduced a scaler function implementation based from skelearn package but allowing to choose each columns you want to use and multiprocessing function.
+Also you can provide a custom function of your own! (check Example)

+Future Function:

+[Future] - MultiColumn scale (based on the implementation of IDF and PCP)